-- 1. This Directive applies to all IPF operations with a Concept Decision, or equivalent, on or after October 1, 2018, except for: (a) IPF operations where OP/BP 4.03 applies; (b) additional IPF operations where the original Project is subject to the Safeguard Policies and Procedures, with a Concept Decision, or equivalent, on or before December 31, 2019 and, (c) additional IPF operations where the original Project is subject to the Safeguard Policies and Procedures, proposed to address exclusively a cost overrun or financing gap, in which case the Safeguard Policies and Procedures apply to the additional IPF. - 2.
-As set out in the Environmental and Social Policy, paragraph 3, the responsibilities of the Bank to manage ES risks and impacts of a Project are to: - a. undertake its own due diligence of proposed Projects, proportionate to the nature and potential significance of the ES risks and impacts related to the Project; - as and where required, support the Borrower to carry out early and continuing engagement and meaningful consultation with stakeholders, in particular affected communities, and in providing Project-based grievance mechanisms; - c. assist the Borrower in identifying appropriate methods and tools to assess and manage the potential ES risks and impacts of the Project; - d. agree with the Borrower on the conditions under which the Bank is prepared to provide support to the Project, as set out in the ESCP; and - e. monitor the ES performance of a Project in accordance with the ESCP and the ESSs.
+- This Directive applies to all IPF operations applying the Environmental and Social Framework (ESF), that is all IPF operations with a Concept Decision, or equivalent, on or after October 1, 2018, except for: (a) IPF operations where OP/BP 4.03 applies; (b) additional IPF operations where the original project is subject to the Safeguard Policies and Procedures, with a Concept Decision, or equivalent, on or before December 31, 2019 and, (c) additional IPF operations where the original project is subject to the Safeguard Policies and Procedures, proposed to address exclusively a cost overrun or financing gap, in which case the Safeguard Policies and Procedures apply to the additional IPF. - 2.
+As set out in the Environmental and Social Policy, paragraph 3, the responsibilities of the Bank to manage ES risks and impacts of a Project are to: - undertake its own due diligence of proposed Projects, proportionate to the nature and potential significance of the ES risks and impacts related to the Project; - b. as and where required, support the Borrower to carry out early and continuing engagement and meaningful consultation with stakeholders, in particular affected communities, and in providing Project-based grievance mechanisms; - c. assist the Borrower in identifying appropriate methods and tools to assess and manage the potential ES risks and impacts of the Project; - d. agree with the Borrower on the conditions under which the Bank is prepared to provide support to the Project, as set out in the ESCP; and - e. monitor the ES performance of a Project in accordance with the ESCP and the ESSs.

-B. Roles and Responsibilities
+B.Roles and Responsibilities

-- 1. The management of ES risks and impacts is carried out, as appropriate, by Staff in OPCS, GENDR, GSURR, managing unit GPs, LEGEN, and TTs. - 2.
-The CESSO has overall responsibility and accountability for oversight of the ES Framework and the ES Directives, including the following functions: - a. interpreting the ESF, the ES Directives, guidance and materials directly related to the ESF, and advising on their application and implementation; - b. issuing guidance in relation to the ESF; - c. proposing amendments to, as well as leading any review and update of, the ESF, the ES Directives, guidance and directly related materials;
+- 1. The management of ES risks and impacts is carried out, as appropriate, by Staff in OPCS, Regional SD departments, managing unit GPs, LEGEN, and TTs. - 2.
+The CESSO is responsible and accountable for the general oversight, coordination, monitoring and consistency of the ESF and the ES Directives, including the following functions: - a. serving as the interpreter of the ESF, the ES Directives, guidance and materials directly related to the ESF, and advising on their application and implementation;